 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to dexlansoprazole.
+Do not use this medicine if you have had an allergic reaction to dexlansoprazole.

 How to Use This Medicine